shivamaggarwal7/spring-mvc-portlet/README.md

  - The DispatcherPortlet uses HandlerMappings to determine which Controller should handle each PortletRequest.
  -  A DispatcherPortlet can use multiple HandlerMappings

-# Key takeaways from Spring mvc liferay portlet
+# Key take-aways from Spring mvc liferay portlet

  - Namespacing of params should be disabled in liferay portlet using liferay-portlet.xml
    - 'requires-namespaced-parameters' should be set as false